By Jonty Yamisha

 To give you an idea, here’s my language learning schedule.
 The key is finding moments throughout the day and reclaiming them to reach your goals.

 None of my lessons are too long.
 But, because they’re scattered throughout the day, it adds up.
 As a result, I get between 35 – 60 minutes of language learning in each day.

 What’s so great about this approach is that it helps you sort out your short term, near-term, and long-term memories.
 Right before I go to bed, I review my daily lesson, taking advantage of that memory consolidation time.
 Then, when I wake up, I’m reviewing again, further solidifying that knowledge in my brain.
 All without it feeling forced or going through the dull grind of memorizing a bunch of new material, hoping I remember.

 Just like before, I break up my lessons throughout the day.
 But this time, I’m only spending around 30 minutes on each language.
 Still, it’s enough time to make progress towards my goals.

-The best language-learning routine is the one that works best for you.
+The best language learning study plan is the one that works best for you.
 Often, that means creating a routine that helps you learn a language without getting in the way.
 But you have to do some prep work before you begin.
-Take some time, implement these strategies, and build the language-learning routine that will work for you.
+Take some time, implement these strategies, and build the language learning study plan that will work for you.

 Remember: You can break your lessons down, too.
 You don’t have to practice your target all in one go to be effective.
 You just need 20 minutes a day.
 5 minutes here, 7 minutes there.
 It adds up throughout the day.
 This is an easy way to steal back your time throughout the day, reclaiming moments for yourself to make your dream of learning a new language come true.